Photography and Filming Privacy Notice

 Anonymisation - we may collect diversity information about your racial or ethnic origin; religion or similar beliefs.
 This personal information is converted ('anonymised') into statistical or aggregated data in such a way that ensures that you cannot be identified from it.
 Aggregated data cannot by definition, be linked back to you as an individual and may be used to conduct research and analysis, including the preparation of statistics for use in our reports.

-Reasons for processing - we may use your image/footage to promote the event, campaign or service initiative at which they were taken and for wider related promotion.
+Reasons for processing - we may use your image/footage to promote our event, campaign or service initiative at which they were taken and for wider related promotion.
 For example, footage taken at the Dartford Festival may also be used to promote our broader festival programme or a photograph taken of children for a litter- picking campaign, may also be used to promote our broader clean and green service.

 Lawful bases1 - our lawful bases for processing your personal information are: